|

 relation to its appearance.
 Hebrew thought describes objects in relation to

+its function.
 A deer and an oak are two very different

 objects and we would never describe them in the same way with our Greek